 This morning, we suggest you hike to Slap Kosjak.
-This relatively easy 8km hike takes you not only to another gorgeous waterfall and across the turquoise waters of the Soča river but also past important historic sites, including remnants of WWI battles and an archaeological site dating back to the 4th century.
+This relatively easy 8-kilometre hike takes you not only to another gorgeous waterfall and across the turquoise waters of the Soča River but also past important historic sites, including remnants of World War One battles and an archaeological site dating back to the 4th century.

-From the archaeological site, the trail descends steeply towards the Soča river.
-On your way down, you pass through several trenches and fortifications used during WWI.
-After crossing route 203, the trail continues its descend on the other side until it eventually reaches the river and a wooden suspension bridge.
+From the archaeological site, the trail descends steeply towards the Soča River.
+On your way down, you pass through several trenches and fortifications used during World War One.
+After crossing Route 203, the trail continues its descent on the other side until it eventually reaches the river and a wooden suspension bridge.

 Cross the river and turn left and up the forest road until you reach a stone bridge that takes you over the lower parts of the waterfall.
 Cross the bridge and continue along the trail keeping right until you reach the upper parts of the waterfall.
 The waterfall flows into a cavern from above – an absolutely stunning sight.

 While it was once free of charge to visit Slap Kosjak 24 hours a day, this is no longer the case.
 Between the stone bridge/lower parts of the waterfall and the upper parts, there is now an entry point – open from mid-May to the end of October and daily from 0830h until 1900h / 2000h (depending on your travel date).
 For further details including entry fees check out the Soča Valley Tourism website.

 From the waterfall, you have to backtrack all the way to the suspension bridge.
 If you’re up for a swim in the cooling waters of the Soča River there is a small beach just before you reach the bridge (and a small path leads down to it).
 Otherwise, continue on this side of the river (without crossing the suspension bridge again).